 Membership of the Group is open to anyone with a professional interest or involvement in transportation.
 We welcome people from all backgrounds including transport engineers, transport planners, urban planners, landscape architects, surveyors, politicians, academics, developers, students and others.

-The Group is managed by a National Committee and operates with the purpose of advancing the technical knowledge, planning and management of land-based transportation facilities, networks and systems for the movement of people and goods.
+The Group’s purpose is to advance the technical knowledge, planning and management of land-based transportation facilities, networks and systems for the movement of people and goods.

-- developing and sharing national and international advances in engineering and technological knowledge, standards, and technical expertise so as to assist in the professional development of members;
+- developing and sharing national and international advances in transport knowledge, standards, and technical expertise to assist in the professional development of members;

 - contributing to the development and recognition of good practice, facilitating the planning and creation of better transportation networks and management practices, so increasing the productivity of existing and new transport systems;